komarnicki/gladstone/readme.md

 # What is Gladstone?
+Gladstone is pure vanilla JavaScript application. **No additional frameworks, no jQuery, no heavy dependencies**.

 With a very few steps, Gladstone gives you a phenomenal ability to put some custom markers across the globe and link them with dedicated stories.
 Read each of them, enjoy stunning pictures and finally jump from point to point to experience great adventure with some unique content.

 ![Gladstone main](./images/readme/preview_01.png)